The Indian University of North America

 A partnership between Crazy Horse Memorial Foundation and the University of South Dakota

-The Summer University Program of The Indian University of North America, a partnership between Crazy Horse Memorial Foundation and the University of South Dakota, will begin Saturday, June 8 and end on Friday, August 9, 2013.
+The Summer University Program of The Indian University of North America, a partnership between Crazy Horse Memorial Foundation and the University of South Dakota, will begin Saturday, June 7 and end on Tuesday, August 12, 2014.
+The program offers the same university courses that are offered on the main campus.
+Ideal applicants will possess the maturity to participate in a university program with an intense academic component and a structured residential component.
 The program has four purposes:

 - to provide accepted students freshman-level university courses which will transfer to any regionally accredited college or university, students complete one semester of college during the summer